koenrane/KR-new-site/content/Test page.md

 ## Smart quotes

-"This is a quote with 'nested' quotes inside it."
+"I am a quote with 'nested' quotes inside of me."

 > [!quote] Checking that HTML formatting is applied to each paragraph element
 > Comes before the single quote